stan1sm/MappeOppgave/README.md

   * `control+R` to run the application.

 ### In Terminal
-  1. Make sure maven is installed, you can check this with `mvn --version` You can install maven by following `https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html`
+  1. Make sure maven is installed, you can check this with `mvn --version`
+     You can install maven by following `https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html`
+  3. Build the project with `mvn package`
-  2. Navigate to `"\MappeOppgave\target"`
+  4. Navigate to `"\MappeOppgave\target"`
-  3. Run `"java -cp .\TrainDispatchSystem-1.0-SNAPSHOT.jar edu.ntnu.stud.TrainDispatchApp"`
+  5. Run `"java -cp .\TrainDispatchSystem-1.0-SNAPSHOT.jar edu.ntnu.stud.TrainDispatchApp"`

 ## How to run the tests